RobotCasserole1736/firstRoboPy/docs/designPatterns/singletonPattern.md

 In code, we frequently want to indicate "there is only ever one of these".

+## Public & Private in Python.

-This can be difficult in python, as it does not have a concept of "public" or "private" variables built into the language at runtime.
+Python does not have a concept of "public" or "private" variables built into the language.

 However, a common convention is to prefix names with an underscore `_` to indicate the named thing is private.